Tiaraha-funny/gatsby-portfolio/content/posts/Photograph/index.md

   ]
 ---

-This website is built from scratch with semantic HTML, CSS prepossessor like SASS for it to be responsive.
-BEM notation is used to make meanignfull class names.
+This website is built from scratch with semantic HTML and CSS3 with SASS for it to be responsive.
+BEM notation is used to make meaningful class names.

-In this project, the users can see many photos.
-There are some examples of Morocco deserts photos.
+In this project, the users can see beautiful sceneries around the world.
+There are photos of deserts in Morocco for example.